VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/software_life_cycle_processes.md

 Guidelines should support the following processes to gather, convert, track, and update the requirements during a project:

 1. Collaboration when defining software requirements: Requirements can come from end-users, bioinformaticians and other stakeholders.
-Requirements should be discussed with the stakeholders before adding, removing or altering them.
-(HvD: this is not always feasible, and creates more work if we need to discuss every single one of them!)
+Requirements should be discussed with the relevant stakeholders before adding, removing or altering them.
 2. Conversion of users' requirements into small, individual development tasks.
 3. An agreed-upon system to track requirements throughout the development process (e.g. in JIRA, Confluence, Azure DevOps, GitHub or GitLab).
 4. A plan for keeping in touch with end users throughout the different stages of the development process to avoid unexpected adjustments to requirements later on.